§ I — The Tracks Four halls, four conversations

 Decisions out

-Decisions issued on a rolling basis as review concludes — all final notifications by August.
+Decisions issue on a rolling basis as review concludes — all final notifications by August.
 Every submitter receives written feedback, accepted or not.

-A note on rolling feedback If you submit early, the committee will return one round of substantive feedback — pre-decision.
+A note on rolling feedback If you submit early, the committee will return one round of substantive feedback — pre-decision, at stage one.
 You can revise and resubmit by the deadline.
 We do this because the talks we want most are often the ones being drafted by people who have never given a conference talk before.

-§ IV·b — The path Four beats · envelope to applause
+§ IV·b — The path Five beats · envelope to applause

 From the form to the stage.